-- The entire SUW mission package.
+- The entire MCM mission package.
+Several of the remotely operated and autonomous UUVs of this package were operated from RHIBs, the USS Ponce, and foreign ships during International Mine Countermeasure Exercises in 2012 and 2013.
+Other MCM mission package systems such as the Airborne Laser Mine Detection System can be mounted on helicopters and small boats operating from ships other than an LCS.
+Data from sensor systems could be collected and passed physically or via communication networks to a mine-clearing command and control vessel. - The entire SUW mission package.
 The helicopters, Hellfire missile, and RHIBs of this package can be readily made into stand-alone systems.
 The Mk-46 30-mm gun will be more difficult to incorporate into some ships because of its size and shape, but could be modified to operate as a stand-alone system. - Some systems from the ASW mission package.
 The lightweight tow and torpedo decoy system would be useful on support and logistic ships as a self-defense measure, while the MH-60R ASW helicopter can be hosted on a wide range of platforms.
 The other main ASW mission package systems (MFTA and variable depth sonars, SQQ-89[V]15 processor) require specialized handling equipment and fittings on the host platform and therefore may not be practical as stand-alone systems. - 2.
-The Navy should consider building additional civilian-crewed ships such as JHSV to mitigate the near-term SSC shortfall.
+The Navy should consider building additional civilian-crewed ships such as EPFs to mitigate the near-term SSC shortfall.
 This would also provide additional inexpensive capacity to support a future EMRG deployment and serve as a hedge against future reductions in SSC procurement due to fiscal constraints as discussed in Chapter 1.
-For example, a JHSV costs about \$180 million,132 about one-third the cost of an LCS.133 During years in which there isn't enough funding to buy the third LCS or follow-on SSC, the Navy could buy an additional JHSV. - 3.
+For example, an EPF costs about \$180 million,120 or about one-third the cost of an LCS.121 During years in which there isn't enough funding to buy the third LCS or FFG, the Navy could buy an additional EPF. - 3.
 The Navy should develop additional mission packages for security cooperation, training, humanitarian assistance, etc., to enable U.S. and partner noncombatant ships to more easily contribute to these missions.